bcprescott/bcprescott.github.io/assets/images/2021-05-03-Lets-Talk-About-Artificial-Intelligence.md

 Something worth mentioning is how often you may have seen the term 'AI' or 'Artificial Intelligence' used to describe a product, service, or feature.
 I don't know about you, but I see something being coined as 'AI' every day.
 The question then becomes - do these systems really exhibit some form of intelligence?
 What even is 'intelligence'?

 You (like me) may be skeptical with all these claims of some technology being "driven by AI", especially if you've used the service before and wondered what part of it was actually artificial intelligence.
-I find it odd that many have already advanced past the use of machine mearning and created some form of intelligent system.
-I'll address my thoughts on this towards the end, but maybe it would be worth recapping machine learning real quick...

 Machine Learning
 -----------------------------------

 Machine learning (ML), at its most basic description, is seen as a discipline that focuses on forms of mathematical optimization.
 What do I mean by that?
 Well, ML uses a variety of different algorithms that perform some form of mathematical optimization on data to create a 'learner', or a solution that has 'learned' something.

-We may use the process of ML to train an algorithm to know what process to follow and what knobs to turn to achieve a desired output, using data as the input.
-Once the knobs are dialed in, we may decide to use this algorithm to help with finding desired outputs of new data.
+We may use the process of ML to train an algorithm to know what knobs to turn to achieve a desired output, using data as the input.
+Once the knobs are dialed in, we may decide to use this algorithm to help with insight from new data.

 Something worth noodling on is - is machine learning 'artificial intelligence'?
 These algorithms that use mathematical optimization to tune these knobs, is this what drives intelligent systems?